chaozhangdev/vuepress-default-blog/blog/_blog/vue-component-communication.md

 location: Vancouver
 ---

-There are 5 common methods I used in developing vue projects.
-I would like to classify and explain them in this blog.

 ## 1. `props` / `$emit`

 The parent component passes data to the child component through `props`, and the child component can communicate to the parent component through `$emit`.